yAOwzers/tp/docs/DeveloperGuide.md

 There are 3 crucial processes during the tag operation.
 When the user enters `tag 1 /tCS2113T` into the command window while using the application:

 **Input Parsing**
-1. `CliUserInterface` receives the "delete 1 /tCS2113T" input by the user and calls the `executeCommand` method.
+1. `CliUserInterface` receives the "tag 1 /tCS2113T" input by the user and calls the `executeCommand` method.
 2. Method `executeCommand` constructs the `InputParser` class and calls `InputParser#getCommandFromInput` to pass the input to `InputParser`.
 3. `InputParser#getCommandFromInput`calls `InputParser#parseTagDescription` to separate the index from the tag.
-4. If the application is in the timetable mode, `InputParser#getCommandFromInput` then parses the index to type `int` and constructs the `TagCommandTimetableMode` class.
+4. If the application is in the timetable mode, `InputParser#getCommandFromInput` then parses the index and constructs the `TagCommandTimetableMode` class.
 5. `InputParser#getCommandFromInput` returns `TagCommandTimetableMode` back to `CliUserInterface`

 ** Command Execution **
 1. `CliUserInterface#executeCommand` calls `TagCommandTimetableMode#execute` to execute the command.
-2. `TagCommandTimetableMode#execute()` first constructs the `CliMessages` class, which prints any outputs to the user.
+2. In `TagCommandTimetableMode#execute()`, the `CliMessages` class, which prints any outputs to the user, is constructed.
-`Tasklist#getTask` returns the `Task` that is specified by the index.
+3. `Tasklist#getTask` returns the `Task` that is specified by the index.
-3. `Task#setTag` changes the `tag` member of `Task` to the tag input by the user.
+4. `Task#setTag` changes the `tag` member of `Task` to the tag input by the user.
-4. If the deletion is successful, `CliMessages#printTagTaskMessage` displays the message to the user.
+5. If the tag is successful, `CliMessages#printTagTaskMessage` displays the message to the user.

 ** Storage **
 1. `CliUserInterface#executeCommand` finally calls `TagCommandTimetableMode#isTriggerAutoSave` method to check whether a change